chitreancoder/chitreancoder/README.md

 ### 🎯 Current Focus & Learning Journey

-I'm currently in an exciting transition from full-stack web development to **specialized backend engineering**, with a strong focus on **C# and .NET ecosystem**.
-My goal is to become a backend expert in gaming industry, particularly for live services and cloud-deployed systems.
+I'm currently learning **C#, .NET and Unity** with the goal in mind of building some games and maybe get in the gaming industry.

 ### 💻 Tech Stack